 Yes, we are dog friendly, we only ask you to keep your dog calm on the ride to minimize hair in the vehicle.

 Yes, we operate full size SUV’s with luggage racks and our 14 passenger van can easily accommodate backpacks for 14 people.
 View our fleet.

 No problem, as long as it is prearranged and wait time is no longer then 10 minutes, overtime will be charged hourly at a rate of $60 per/hour.

-No, Yosemite Park recently raised their fees to $15 per person, we highly recommend purchasing an annual pass ($60) if your group/party is larger then 4.
+No, Yosemite Park recently raised their fees to $15 per person, we highly recommend purchasing an annual pass ($60) if your group/party is larger then 4 people.

-To better make use of our services and give you more flexibility of your time, we suggest that you use our services at the beginning of your trip.
+To better make use of our trailhead transportation service and give you more flexibility of your time, we suggest that you use our service at the beginning of your trip.
 By parking your car where you will finish on the trail, and have us pick you up there and take you to the starting trailhead, gives you the freedom to take your time hiking or even get an early finish.
 If this is not an option, we suggest planning an early arrival from your scheduled pickup time to avoid extra charges for driver waiting time.